hyundai-robotics/doc-hi6-open-api/9-task/2-post/7-solve_expr.md

 </blockquote>

-Python Script 예시
+Python Script Example
-- 로봇 제어기의 태스크 영역에 지역 및 전역 변수 a 값이 설정된 상태로 하기 코드 실행
+- Execute the following code with the local and global variable a values set in the task area of the robot controller.

 ```python
 # test.py